An elementary proof of the homotopy invariance of stabilized configuration spaces: Abstract

 \section{Abstract}

 In this paper we give an elementary proof of the proper homotopy invariance of the equivariant stable homotopy type of the configuration space $F(M,k)$ for a topological manifold $M$.
-Our technique is to compute the Spanier-Whitehead dual of $F(M,k)_+$ and use Wall's results about normal spherical fibrations to deduce that the Spanier-Whitehead dual is a proper homotopy invariant.
+Our technique is to compute the Spanier-Whitehead dual of $\Sigma^\infty_+ F(M,k)$ and use the results of Spivak and Wall on normal spherical fibrations to deduce that the Spanier-Whitehead dual is a proper homotopy invariant.
 This stable invariance was recently proved by Knudsen using factorization homology.
 Aside from being elementary, our proof has the advantage that it readily extends to ``generalized configuration spaces'' which have recently undergone study.